 With the quantities and preparation methods in the cookbooks, they sprinkled somewhat less lavishly.
 The ‘length of a Lord’s Prayer’ sometimes helps.
 But there is some work to do before you can bring the flavours of the 17th century back to life.
 The dishes on this page have already been tried and tested, as well as written down for you so that you can easily recreate them at home.

-You will find more recipes in my Cookbook of the Golden Age.
-You can learn to cook them in the 17th-century Cooking Class or come and cook them with me during the Historical Cooking Week in Provence.
+You will find more recipes in my Cookbook of the Dutch Golden Age.
+You can learn to cook them with me during the Historical Cooking Week in Provence.
 If you have difficulties to find 17th-century ingredients, check out this webshop.